dshomoye/dshomoye.github.io/content/blog/trip-to-the-south/index.md

 ### It ends in Charlotte
 I drove up to Charlotte at night.
 Got to my friends place and slept like nobody's business.
 He's the old friend I mentioned.
 Well, he's not *old*, we're the same age, I just haven't seen him since the olden days - when I was a kid, in Nigeria.
 He's fairly reserved and also has a pretty unique work schedule.
 I'm sure Charlotte has a lot of going for it but I didn't see it all.
 Not this time.
 We **did** go to Samoha African cuisine.
 We got a good chance to relive some memories.
 Also, we went to the NorthLake Mall.
 I got one of those massages you get from the electric chair.
 It was a very... interesting experience.
 Definitely wouldn't do it again.
 It felt like I was sitting in a public space and getting tickled by a faceless robot.
 Yuck.
 Anyway.
 That was pretty much all of time in Charlotte.
 I spent less than 24 hours there so, yeah.

 Shout out to Melissa, the best travel partner and guide you can ask for, sadly, you can't book her.
-But she's on [Youtube](https://www.youtube.com/channel/UCpMPOCb6q9vrDGwZdCOMLJQ) doing good work!
-(Plugs will not be customary on my blog but had to make an exception).

 Anyway, all in all. it was a great trip.
 Again, glad you made it this far, see ya next post!